 Healing our World: Even our worst moments on this planet can be of use and help to others.
 I hope Turner’s victim and the U.T. student’s victim found the support they need in order to heal deeply and move forward with their lives.
 I hope all survivors of rape, sexual abuse, assault, stalking, and harassment receive the support they need.
 Though my story is not just a story about a near death experience and the beauty of the beyond, it is a story I have grown to appreciate.

 I am one with every rape survivor in this country and in other countries.
 I understand PTSD, though I didn’t at first.
 I didn’t want to embrace a community of other survivors at first, but once I did the healing I received multiplied.
 I care deeply about the journeys of women I barely know who have written about their experiences.
-We are in this together, and I hope we can help one another heal and make the world a safer place for women.
-This means that men and systems are going to have to change in this country and around the world.
+We are in this together, and I hope we can help one another heal and make the world a safer place.
+This means that men and justice systems are going to have to change in this country and around the world.